Code-Institute-Submissions/latinmix-fitness/README.md

 Source with API key for Google Maps iframe [MAPS.ie](https://www.maps.ie/create-google-map/).

 Use of :focus:active for click and hold mouse button from [StackOverflow Post](https://stackoverflow.com/questions/16715274/what-is-the-mouse-down-selector-in-css).

+Keeping teh footer at the bootom solution found in [DEV post](https://dev.to/domysee/keeping-the-footer-at-the-bottom-with-css-flexbox-5h5f).

 ### Acknowledgments